andreyvdl/Soundtracks/README.md

-Castlevania Symphony of the Night | Dracula's Castle Castlevania Symphony of the Night | Marble Gallery Castlevania Symphony of the Night | The Tragic Prince
+Castlevania Symphony of the Night | Dracula's Castle Castlevania Symphony of the Night | Marble Gallery Castlevania Symphony of the Night | The Tragic Prince Castlevania Symphony of the Night | Vampire Killer Rock

 # 😭 Depression